 My kids want to know where we got the story of the fall of the devil… how he was originally an angel and chose to stray… is this actually an Orthodox belief?
 I couldn’t find it in the Bible… is it??

-Sometimes in the Gospels, Christ mentions something sort of by-the-way that makes us boggle and remember that this is the eternal *God* incarnate.
+Sometimes in the Gospels, Christ mentions something in an aside that makes us stop and remember that this is the eternal God incarnate.
 One of those places is in Luke 10:18, where he says, “I saw Satan fall like lightning from heaven.”